ttamg/chromebook/README.md

 # Chromebook setup for Python development

+> Nov 2022 - This repo is no longer being maintained as the author does not have a Chromebook currently.
+It may be that in some future version of ChromeOS upgrades some of the scripts will fail and need some maintenance.
+If someone in the community wants to take over maintenance of this repo for the latest ChromeOS versions then that would be appreciated by users I am sure.

 **This repo provides a set of scripts for installing Python on a Chromebook and creating new projects**.

 Installing Python and other developer tools on a Chromebook requires some manual work and is a bit of a hassle.
 These scripts simplify and speed up the install on a clean Chromebook.